Emergency room (ER) in Waycross, Georgia

 - Broken bone or serious burn

-- Flu-like symptoms that won’t go away
+- Flu-like symptoms that will not go away

 - Severe diarrhea